 - Will Ofsted still inspect?

-- Might conversion and extra responsibility and compliance requirements discourage key volunteers (such as Governors) from being involved?
+- Might conversion and extra responsibility and compliance requirements discourage key volunteers (such as our current governors) from being involved?

 - How long will the process take?

-Some areas need further detail from the Government but, in the meantime, here is our quick guide to Academies and the conversion/transfer process.
-We will be monitoring this issue very closely – keep an eye on our ‘News’ page as well as our Twitter feed for updates or contact Lucy Gray, Partner in our Education team for more detail on 0191 232 8345 or at Lucy.Gray@hay-kilner.co.uk.
+This is our quick guide to Academies and the conversion/transfer process.
+We will be monitoring this issue very closely – keep an eye on our insights page for updates or contact Tom Clarke](https://www.hay-kilner.co.uk/our-people/tom-clarke) in our Education team, for more detail or call 0191 232 8345.

 What are Academies?